cobalthq/cobalt-product-public-docs/content/en/Getting started/Sign In/_index.md

 We support two-factor authentication (2FA).
 If you're using [SAML SSO](#saml-sso) to sign in, you don't need to turn on 2FA.

 - If your organization enforces all users to enable 2FA, configure it upon signing in.
+Follow steps 3–5 from the instruction in [Enable Two-Factor Authentication](/platform-deep-dive/cobalt-account/account-settings/#enable-two-factor-authentication).
 - We recommend that you [enable 2FA](/platform-deep-dive/cobalt-account/account-settings/#enable-two-factor-authentication) even if your organization doesn't enforce it.

 {{< alert title="Tip" color="primary" >}}